English is taught in line with the requirements of the National Curriculum.

 Speaking and listening skills are of central importance to children’s development.
 Opportunities are provided for children to express and develop ideas, engage in discussion and exchange views sensitively, competently and coherently.
 Through exposure to a variety of activities and situations, children are encouraged to develop the skills to use speech appropriately, being able to adjust ways of speaking according to the occasion, and develop a growing ability to listen attentively.
-Developing children’s confidence in using speaking and listening skills are further reinforced in our school productions and through drama which brings other areas of the curriculum to life.
+Speaking and listening skills are further reinforced through our school productions, through drama, presentations and public speaking opportunities.

 The early teaching of reading focuses on the development of phonic knowledge, decoding skills and the speedy recognition of common words.
 We use the Read Write Inc Scheme to ensure a consistent, systematic and rigorous approach across key stage one.
 Comprehension skills are taught using the VIPERS approach (Vocabulary, Inference, Prediction, Explain, Retrieve, Summarise/Sequence).
 Children are encouraged to read appropriate material at home.
 The school has a library containing fiction and non-fiction material, and the children are encouraged to use study skills to locate and retrieve information.
 Children may borrow books from the library to take home.
 Books relating to current topic work and some fiction books are displayed in classrooms.